Ralph-Lee/blog/this-dev-job-advertisement-sucks.md

 - male swagger (sunglasses, half shaven, popped collar)
 - females fawn
-- don't be nerdy (ew, yuck, what a loser, right!?)
+- don't be nerdy (eww, yuck, what a loser, right!?)
 - cash money (USD too)

 What if I don't fit the attributes shown in the poster?

 I'm trying to find an excuse for this poster.
 It doesn't come across self-deprecating or in jest.
-It leads me to believe that *they want to hire dude-bro self-aggrandizing blowhard know-it-alls*.
+It leads me to believe that *they want to hire dude-bro self-aggrandizing smug know-it-alls*.

 **Strike 2**: diverse candidates (females, non-white dude bros) are instantly turned off.
 This advert has failed in recruiting diverse people with new viewpoints and experiences, and has helped in reinforcing more of the same old Caucasian male.
 A company should *want* more diversity.